kylestengline/scripts/README.md

 # Scripts

-## This repo contains some scripts I wrote.

 ### github.sh
 - This script takes two arguments: Your github username and the name of your repo.
 -  ``` github <githubusername> <reponame> ```